idaholab/moose/modules/subchannel/doc/content/v&v/EBR-II.md

 To run the steady state problem use the following input file:

-!listing /examples/EBR-II/XX09_SC_SS.i
+!listing /examples/EBR-II/XX09_SC_SS.i language=cpp

 To run the transient problem use the following input file:

-!listing /examples/EBR-II/XX09_SC_tr.i
+!listing /examples/EBR-II/XX09_SC_tr.i language=cpp

 The corrected power profile is read by the following .txt file (pin_power_profile61.txt):

-!listing /examples/EBR-II/pin_power_profile61.txt
+!listing /examples/EBR-II/pin_power_profile61.txt language=cpp

 The Functions block defines the shape of axial power profile: